User’s Guide, Chapter 1: Installing and Getting Started with

 chorale, looking something like what we see here:

-On your site you should see something like this.
+On your computer you might see something like this.

 Again, if you don’t have